Case Study: 1408 by Stephen King AKA “The Door Was Crooked”

 “Mike looked around the bedroom with wide, frightened eyes.
 There was no plum on the endtable to the left of the bed.
 No plate, either…He turned, started for the door leading back to the sitting room, and stopped.
 There was a picture on the wall.
 He couldn’t be absolutely sure…but he was fairly sure that there had been no picture there when he first came in.
 It was a still life.
 A single plum sat on a tin plate in the middle of an old plank table.”

-So things are starting to escalate for poor Mike Enslin in room 1408.
 One of my favourite passages in the story occurs at this point, but it’s quite long so I won’t quote it here.
 It’s just too good to give away.
 So read the story!

 “The telephone continued to grind and spit, the voice coming from it now the voice of an electric hair-clipper that has learned how to talk: ‘Five!
 This is five!
 Even if you leave this room, you can never leave this room!’”